Instructions on how to replace a watch strap

-If you fit a watch band held in place a spring bar, you must introduce one tip into a lug pinhole and at the same time press the other tip inwards inside the spring bar, while sliding the latter between the lugs.
-The spring inside ensures that the bar does not go off after the watch band has been fitted.
+If you fit a watch strap held in place a spring bar, you must introduce one tip into a lug pinhole and at the same time press the other tip inwards inside the spring bar, while sliding the latter between the lugs.
+The spring inside ensures that the bar does not go off after the watch strap has been fitted.

 Choosing the width of the spring bar